Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Introduction

 \end{enumerate} \end{theorem} The condition (F) is defined in Definition \ref{definition: finite local dimension}.
 It is a condition on finiteness of homological dimensions on $A_{0}$ which is weaker than the condition $\gldim A_{0} < \infty$.
 But this condition is equivalent to $\gldim A_{0}< \infty$ in the case where $\kk$ is a complete local ring and hence in particular is a field.

 In the case where $\kk$ is a field, as we mentioned above a typical example of hwg algebra is $\tuT(\Lambda) $ for some finite dimensional algebra $\Lambda$.
 We can apply the equivalence(s) (1) $\Leftrightarrow$ (2) to it and recover Happel's original result.
-However Happel's proof of the implication $(1) \Rightarrow (2)$ of resp. case made use of the fact that the stable category $\grmod \tuT(\Lambda)$ has Auslandr-Reiten triangles.
-Since we don't know that $\stabgrCM A$ has something like Auslander-Reiten triangles in the case where $\kk$ is not a field, we can not use Happel's method and need to develop our method.
+However Happel's proof of the implication $(1) \Rightarrow (2)$ of respective cases made use of the fact that the stable category $\stabgrmod \tuT(\Lambda)$ has Auslandr-Reiten triangles.
+Since we do not know that Auslander-Reiten triangles may not make sense in the case where $\kk$ is not a field, we can not use the Happel method and need to develop our method.

-Our method relies on decompositions of complexes of graded injective or projective modules established in \cite{adasore}.
-As a byproduct we are able to deal with the case where $A$ is not necessary IG.
-In Lemma \ref{seiri lemma 2} and Proposition \ref{seiri proposition 2}, we study relationships between existence of a generator in the singular derived category of $A$ and finiteness of homological dimensions of $A_{0}$.
-To our best knowledge, all previous results about such relationships only dealt with graded IG-algebras $A$.
-Thus, although it is out of main theme the paper studying graded IG-algebras, these results are of own interest.
+Our method relies on the decompositions of complexes of graded injective or projective modules established in \cite{adasore}.
+As a by-product we are able to deal with the case where $A$ is not necessary IG.
+In Lemma \ref{seiri lemma 2} and Proposition \ref{seiri proposition 2}, we study the relation between existence of a generator in the singular derived category of $A$ and the finiteness of homological dimensions of $A_{0}$.
+To the best of our knowledge, all previous results about such a relation only in the case of graded IG-algebras $A$.
+Thus, although it is beyond the main theme of the paper, these results are of their own interest.

-To close the introduction, we explain other results of the paper.
+To finish the introduction, we explain other results of the paper.
 A graded algebra which is both hwg and IG has a nice structure.
 We show that if a finitely graded algebra $A = \bigoplus_{i =0}^{\ell} A_{i}$ is hwg IG, then the subalgebra $A_{0}$ of degree $0$ elements is Noetherian and the highest degree submodule $A_{\ell}$ is a cotilting bimodule over $A_{0}$; see Definition \ref{definition of cotilting modules}.